 TRDN (Triadin) is a Protein Coding gene.
-Diseases associated with TRDN include trdn-related catecholaminergic polymorphic ventricular tachycardia and ventricular tachycardia, catecholaminergic polymorphic, 5, with or without muscle weakness.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+Diseases associated with TRDN include ventricular tachycardia, catecholaminergic polymorphic, 5, with or without muscle weakness and catecholaminergic polymorphic ventricular tachycardia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cardiac conduction.
 GO annotations related to this gene include protein homodimerization activity and ion channel binding.

 UniProtKB/Swiss-Prot for TRDN Gene

 Contributes to the regulation of lumenal Ca2+ release via the sarcoplasmic reticulum calcium release channels RYR1 and RYR2, a key step in triggering skeletal and heart muscle contraction.
 Required for normal organization of the triad junction, where T-tubules and the sarcoplasmic reticulum terminal cisternae are in close contact (By similarity).
 Required for normal skeletal muscle strength.
 Plays a role in excitation-contraction coupling in the heart and in regulating the rate of heart beats.